AudaciousSpacePirates/preamble/readme.md

 Hold always to truth, logic, and fact.
 Never forget your bar towel.

+# Purpose
+This repository exists as a storage place for crew government, guildelines for interaction, and standard operating procedure documnets.

+# License
+All rights reserved.
+© 2018 Audacious Space Pirates.
+All material contained in this repository is licensed for use, redistribution, and modification under _Creative Commons 4.0 Attribution+ShareAlike ([CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/))._

 # Battlecry Phrases / Pithy Wisdom
 "Chaos, Order, Balance!"
 "Breathe, friend.
 Just keep breathing."